Abishani/TodoApplication/README.md

 # Todo Web Application
-This project is created using React JS with Typescript.
-CRUD operations are implemented on the frontend.
+This is a Todo application with CRUD (Create, Read, Update, Delete) operations.

 # Tech Stack
 React JS with Typescript